skesgin/Vulkan/VKTS/README.md

 Changelog:
 ----------

+10/21/2016
+- Changes and improvements to deferred PBR renderer.

 10/15/2016
 - Switched to VKTS version 0.9.30, as no validation warnings and errors are reported with LunarG SDK 1.0.30.0